-Another way to add even further firepower to your spending pot is to look at trading in your old computers and laptops, which Apple will then recycle safely on your behalf as part of its GiveBack initiative (US and UK).
+Another way to add even further firepower to your spending pot is to look at trading in your old computers and laptops, which Apple will then recycle safely on your behalf as part of its GiveBack initiative (US (opens in new tab) and UK (opens in new tab)).
 This applies to models from other brands too, not just Apple, and payment comes in the form of Apple gift cards which can be applied to your purchase.
 So if you’ve still got that old iPad lying around, or maybe a dusty, ageing laptop with an old copy of Fruity Loops on it, then it could go towards your dream laptop if you use the GiveBack scheme.

 Am I eligible for student discount at Apple?

 Proving your eligibility for the Apple student discount programme is fairly straightforward, whether you’re a student or a member of staff at a school, college or university.
 All you’ll need is your eligible email address, which Apple will verify before granting you access to the discounts on offer.
 The instructions on the site are pretty self-explanatory, meaning there are fewer hoops to jump through on your way to receive your discount.

 Parents can also apply for the discounts on behalf of their children, while teachers, lecturers and support staff can also take advantage by providing an ID card, payslip or another form of identification to prove employment at the facility in question.

 How do I sign up for Apple education discount?

 The process to unlock student discounts with Apple is simple.
 Providing you’re eligible, visit the Apple for Education site (US (opens in new tab) and UK (opens in new tab)) and see the deals which are currently available.
 Select your chosen devices, and verify your status using Unidays.
 You can do this by clicking ‘get started’.
 Simple, right?